Bullet Joe Rogan (1893)

 We would also like to wish a happy birthday to MagUidhir’s brother.

 Outfielder Derek Gerald Lee had 33 at-bats for the Twins in 1993.
 He was born in Chicago, attended the University of South Florida, and was drafted by the White Sox in the forty-second round in 1988.
 He had some solid seasons in the minors, hitting .341 in Class A Utica in 1988 and .305 with 11 homers in a 1991 season split between AA and AAA.
 Chicago waived him after the 1992 season, however, and Minnesota claimed him.
 He had a solid season in Portland, hitting .315 with 10 homers.
 He came up to the Twins for about a month beginning in late June and was used as a reserve outfielder, mostly in left.
 He played in fifteen games and hit .152/.176/.182.
 The Twins traded him to Montreal that off-season for Joe Norris.
 He stayed in AAA for a long time but moved around a lot.
 He was in the Expos’ organization in 1994, the Mets in 1995, Texas and Oakland in 1996, San Diego in 1997, and Baltimore in 1998.
 He played in Mexico in 1999 and played in independent ball in 2000 before his playing career came to an end.
 His career AAA line, in almost 3,000 at-bats, is .289/.377/.471.
 Not that he’d have been a superstar, but it seems like he might have helped someone if he’d been given a chance.
-He was a scout for the Texas Rangers for several years, but was let go in 2014.
+He was a scout for the Texas Rangers for several years, but was not retained for 2014.
 No information about what Derek Lee has been doing since then was readily available.